JSON-StringFan12/TVC-FSW/README.md

 # TVC\_teensey\_hutto

-LRA flight computer 19-20 Gen 2, adapted for TVC rocket at 2026 Dec 6th Hutto launch
+LRA flight computer 19-20 Gen 2, adapted for TVC rocket at 2026 Dec 6th Hutto launch.

+Here's a video of the launch: https://youtube.com/shorts/gt5yKM4Uu48

+(if not accessible, it's also in TVC teams, trying scrolling to Dec 6th 2025)